 5 days/4 nights trekking in Wrangell-St. Elias National Park

-Duration: 5 days Trekking, 2 days travel
+Duration: 5 days Trekking, 7 days including travel time

 Group Trips: See the calendar for dates

 Custom Trips: Custom trips can be scheduled late May to mid Sept.
 Call to discuss

 |Pre Trip||Arrive in Anchorage 2 days prior to the start date of your trek.On the day before your trek, our van picks you up at your Anchorage hotel around 8:00 am for the drive to McCarthy.
 You may also elect to drive in a rental car if you prefer.
 It's an amazing drive and one of the most scenic in Alaska.
 Arrive in McCarthy around 5-6:00 pm in time for the meeting with your guide.
 The guide will review your gear and distribute food and group gear as well as go over logistics for the following departure day.|